Remix OS

 Remix OS is a discontinued computer operating system for personal computers with x86 and ARM architectures that, prior to discontinuation of development, shipped with a number of 1st- and 3rd-party devices.
 Remix OS allowed PC users to run apps made for Android mobile apps on any compatible Intel-based PC.

 In January 2016 Jide announced a beta version of their operating system called Remix OS for PC, which is based on Android-x86 — a x86-port of the Android operating system — and available for download for free from their website.
 The beta version of Remix OS for PC brings hard drive installation, 32-bit support, UEFI support and OTA updates.
 Except for the free software licensed parts available on GitHub, unlike Android-x86, the source code of Remix OS is not available to the public.

 Google Mobile Services (GMS) were removed from the Remix Mini after Remix OS Update: 3.0.207 which Jide claimed was to "ensure a consistent experience across all Android devices for all."
 Later comments suggest that there was a compatibility issue with some apps which resulted in Google requesting that GMS not be pre-loaded.

-On July 17, 2017, Jide announced that a development of Remix OS for PC, as well as related consumer products in development, was being discontinued, stating that the company would be "restructuring [their] approach to Remix OS and transitioning away from the consumer space".
+On July 17, 2017, Jide announced that development of Remix OS for PC, as well as related consumer products in development, was being discontinued, stating that the company would be "restructuring [their] approach to Remix OS and transitioning away from the consumer space".

 PhoenixOS and PrimeOS are similar Android-x86 based operating systems developed by other companies independently.